Turkey's media purge after the failed July 2016 coup d'état: Chronology of Purge

 On Thursday July 21, six days after the failed coup d’état, Turkey’s parliament approved a bill declaring a state of emergency allowing the government to rule by decree for three months.
 On the same day, Erdogan announced that the European Convention on Human Rights had been suspended.
+The Council of Europe Commissioner for Human Rights expressed concerns over these measures, highlighting risks to ECHR protections such as fair trial rights under suspended provisions and urging restoration of Strasbourg Court oversight amid KHK-related cases.

 Under the Turkish constitution, during a state of emergency, the government can overturn the exercise of fundamental rights and freedoms, as long as it respects international laws.
 However, the 15th article of the Turkish Constitution states that the ECHR cannot be suspended.

 In this context and that of a wider purge in Turkey with 40,000 arrests and 160,000 suspensions of officials, President Erdogan initiated a purge of media and journalists suspected of sympathy with the Gülen movement.
 On July 27, Erdogan published a decree in Turkey's official government gazette, ordering the shutdown of three news agencies, 16 TV channels, 23 radio channels, 45 newspapers, 15 magazines and 29 publishing houses (see list below).

 By the force of the state of emergency, "all goods, assets, rights, documents and papers [belonging to those media outlets] will be transferred, free of charge, to Turkish treasury with no appeal to be made".
 Also, 89 arrest warrants were issued for journalists who were alleged plotters in the failed attempt to overthrow the government.

 During the same week, 17 journalists were charged with membership in Gülen’s movement, which the government considers a terrorist group.
 On August 5, this number increased to 36 journalists indicted for the same charge.
 The Turkish government justified the arrests for security reasons and said the journalists were being investigated and prosecuted for participating in criminal activities.
 On August 27, the Platform for Independent Journalism (P24), a press freedom group, said the number of journalists arrested since the coup was 108.